 How is this UIS Canada scam review so far?
 We got one last immigration scam for you!

 Emergency scams are usually done by phone.
-You will receive a phone call by someone pretending to be a government official who will try to convince you to pay fees for ‘mistakes’ in your visa application.
+You will receive a phone call from someone pretending to be a government official who will try to convince you to pay fees for ‘mistakes’ in your visa application.
 They may threaten you with losing your immigration process or current status.
 They may threaten you with deportation if you don’t pay immediately.
 They may even scare you into thinking that you will lose your family and home.

 This is one of the cruelest immigration scams out there.
-Its aim is to cause a panic and force the victims into paying money they are not required to.
+Its aim is to cause panic and force the victims into paying money they are not required to.
 Many victims fall for this out of (legitimate) fear for themselves and their families.